risk-first/website/introduction/Evaluating-Risk.md

 ![Net Present Risk, 6% Discount Rate](images/numbers/npr1.png)

-On this basis, the biggest risk is **B**, at about £45, e.
+On this basis, the biggest discounted risk is **B**, at about £45.
 If we increase the discount factor to 20%, we get a different result:

 ![Net Present Risk, 20% Discount Rate](images/numbers/npr2.png)

 Now, risk **A** is bigger.

 Because this is _Net_ Present Risk, we can also use it to make decisions about whether or not to mitigate risks.
-Let's consider the cost of mitigating each risk _now_:
+Let's assume the cost of mitigating any risk _right now_ is £40.

-- Risk **A** costs £20 to mitigate
-- Risk **B** costs £50 to mitigate
-- Risk **C** costs £100 to mitigate

-Which is the best deal?

-Well, under the 6% regime, only Risk **A** is worth mitigating, because you spend £20 today to get rid of £40 of risk (today).
+Under the 6% regime, only Risk **A** is worth mitigating, because you spend £20 today to get rid of £40 of risk (today).
 The NPR is positive at around £20, whereas for **B** and **C** mitigations it's under water.

 But, under a 3% regime, risk **A** and **B** are _both_ worth mitigating.